Virtual Assistants Explained – What They Do and How They Work

 Like any business, a virtual assistant will need to know who and where her/his services will need to be offered.

 Decide that, then go out and start marketing!
-Go to the online forums and offline networking events (BNI, Chamber of Commerce, MeetUp Groups) where your potential clients frequent.
+Go to the online communities and offline networking events (BNI, Chamber of Commerce, MeetUp Groups) where your potential clients frequent.

 What Are the Start-up Costs of Becoming a Virtual Assistant?